 Treatment for shortness of breath at night will vary depending on the condition causing it.
 Here are common causes and treatments:

-- Heart failure.
-Follow your doctor’s treatment plan, which can vary based on your condition.
-Your doctor may recommend certain medications, lifestyle adjustments, and devices and other equipment to keep your heart working properly.
+- heart failure: Follow your doctor’s treatment plan, which can vary based on your condition.
+Your doctor may recommend certain medications, lifestyle adjustments, devices, and other equipment to keep your heart working properly.

-- Anxiety and panic attacks.
-Breathing exercises, avoidance of triggers, and talking to a mental health professional may help you relieve feelings of anxiety and avoid panic attacks.
+- anxiety and panic attacks: Breathing exercises, avoiding triggers, and talking to a mental health professional may help you relieve feelings of anxiety and avoid panic attacks.

-Experiencing shortness of breath at night can occur for a number of reasons.
+Experiencing shortness of breath at night can occur for several reasons.
 You should talk to your doctor about the symptom to diagnose the underlying cause.

-Get quick emergency medical treatment if you suspect the shortness of breath is a signal of a life-threatening condition.
+Get quick emergency medical treatment if you suspect the shortness of breath signals a life threatening condition.